COVID: Angela Merkel says no plans for mandatory vaccines in Germany | DW | 13.07.2021

 While the signs were positive, the pandemic was not yet over, Merkel added.

+Merkel made the comments as the RKI reported the country's seven-day incidence rate has increased up to 6.5 new infections per 100,000 inhabitants.

+Merkel listened to the latest information on coronavirus variants from infections disease experts at the Berlin-based Robert Koch Institute

-During the visit to the RKI, Merkel listened as officials discussed their current tasks, plans and challenges in relation to the delta variant.
+During the visit to the Berlin-based agency, Merkel listened as officials discussed their current tasks, plans and challenges in relation to the delta variant.

 Merkel discussed plans to include the number of COVID-19 hospital admissions when assessing the nationwide state of the pandemic.